SaraGandy/website/content/_index.md

           location: Glasgow, UK
           date_start: '2024-03-04'
           date_end: ''
-          description: I am currently a postdoc at the University of Glasgow working on the Measure project, which is led by the University of Manchester and aims to understand ecological services and disservices of urban green space.
-My work focus on how urban green spaces may shape tick-borne disease hazard in urban areas.
+          description: I am currently a research associate at the University of Glasgow, working on the MEaSURE project, an interdisciplinary project in collaboration with the University of Manchester and the University of Salford.
+The project aims to explore the ecological services and disservices associated with urban green spaces.
+My research specifically focuses on assessing the risk of tick-borne diseases in urban green spaces by understanding how disease risk varies with landscape connectivity, land cover and host presence.
+Additionally, I will create exposure risk maps using mobility data to track park usage patterns.

         - title: Senior Medical Entomologist
           company: UK Health Security Agency
           company_url: ''